 Here’s a look at some common hurdles in technical screening and how you can tackle them head-on.

-1. Balancing speed and quality
+1. Achieving optimal balance between speed and quality

 - How to overcome it: Use tools like Testlify or HackerRank to automate the first round of coding challenges.
 This way, you can quickly filter out those who don’t meet the basics.
 Follow it up with a quick technical interview or a pair programming session for top candidates.
 This combo keeps things moving without cutting corners.